 (b) if the direction is the subject of a notice under the Statutory Corporations (Liability of Directors) Act 1996 section 17, within 14 days after it is confirmed under that section.

-(3) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under the Financial Management Act 2006 Part 5..
+(3) The text of a direction under subsection (1) is to be included in the annual report submitted by the accountable authority of the Authority under the Financial Management Act 2006 Part 5.

-[Section 65 amended by No. 77 of 2006 s.
-17.]
+[Section 65 amended by No. 77 of 2006 Sch.
+1 cl.
+94(1).]

 66. When directions take effect